Back to: BANKING, LENDING, & CREDIT INDUSTRY

 Deferred Payment Definition

-In deferred payment situation, one is allowed to start making the payment after a fixed period of time agreed by both the creditor and the borrower.
+In a deferred payment situation, one is allowed to start making the required payments after a fixed period of time agreed to by both the creditor and the borrower.

 A Little More on What is a Deferred Payment